bnb-chain/bnb-chain.github.io/docs/del-guide.md

 # How to Delegate

-## Delegate with Binance Extension Wallet
+## Delegate with BNB Extension Wallet

 Detailed user guide is [here](staking-with-ext-wallet.md)

 ### Create an account if necessary

-Please refer to this guide on [how to create a wallet](binance.md) with Binance Extension Wallet
+Please refer to this guide on [how to create a wallet](binance.md) with BNB Extension Wallet

 ### Go to the staking page: